-- Do they enunciate when they talk or are the hard to understand?
+- Do they enunciate when they talk or are they hard to understand?

 - Is their outfit appropriate for the occasion?

-All of the above are things that run through our minds when we form an initial opinion/impression about another person in the off-line world.
+All of the above are things that run through our minds, even if subliminally, when we form an initial impression about another person in the off-line world.

 Email is No Different

-With email, most of the above is not available to use to determine what kind of person is on the other side.
+When it comes to your email, most of the above is not available to help you to determine what kind of person is on the other side.
 So instead we look at:

-- What is the tone of the email?
+- What is the overall tone of the email?